 What is Eclipse Memory Analyzer?

 Diffusion can generate heap dumps which can be imported into an Eclipse plugin called Eclipse Memory Analyzer (MAT).
-This is useful under some circumstances when an out of memory errors occurs.
+This is useful under some circumstances when an out of memory error occurs.

 Creating a heap dump